 Q: Do inside students receive credit for Inside-Out courses?

 A: The Inside-Out Center does not require that inside students receive credit.
-However, some higher education institutions do offer credit to incarcerated students, and they have found a variety of ways to cover the costs.
+However, many higher education institutions do offer credit to incarcerated students, and they have found a variety of ways to cover the costs.
 Please consult The Inside-Out Center for suggestions.

 Q: Does The Inside-Out Center hire instructors to teach in prison?

-A: No. Instructors (including adjuncts, graduate students, non-tenure-track faculty, tenured faculty, etc.) must approach their own institutions of higher education or organization to sponsor the courses.
+A: No. Instructors (including adjuncts, graduate students, non-tenure-track faculty, tenure-track or tenured faculty, etc.) must approach their own institutions of higher education or organization to sponsor the courses.
 The Inside-Out Center trains prospective instructors but does not employ them.

 Q: I’ve never set foot in a prison; how do I learn what it takes to teach an Inside-Out course?

 A: Enroll in an Inside-Out International Instructor Training Institute.
 Inside-Out has trained many instructors with no prison experience at all.
 The intensive training covers the practical, ethical, emotional, and pedagogical aspects of implementing an Inside-Out course.
-After instructors have been trained, they are eligible to receive whatever technical assistance they may need from The Inside-Out Center as well as from trained faculty in their geographic area and/or disciplinary field of study.
+After instructors have been trained, they are eligible to receive whatever technical assistance they may need from The Inside-Out Center, as well as from trained faculty in their geographic area and/or disciplinary field of study.